310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/epilogue.md

 But what really made me happy was you treating me normally.

-I started babbling about something so silly, telling you about how I want to make a club for people who love ninjas, and that we will do ninja training in it…
+I started babbling about something so silly, telling you about how I wish to make a club for people who love ninjas, and that we will do ninja training in it…

 And you listened to me with complete interest.